gdalle/phd-resources/pages/general/humanities.md

 ---
 layout: page
 title: Humanities
-subtitles: Useful resources for literary and social sciences
+subtitle: Useful resources for literary and social sciences
 ---

 ## All disciplines